bytebase/bytebase.com/content/docs/tutorials/just-in-time-database-access-part2.md

 ## Conclusion

-In this tutorial, you learned how to set up JIT access via Slack with the help of Bytebase webhooks and APIs.
-In the next part, we will cover how to request JIT access via Slack.
+Congratulations!
+You've successfully set up JIT database access via Slack with the help of Bytebase webhooks and APIs.